dennislwm/examprep-az900/pages/identity-governance-privacy-compliance.md

 RBAC uses an _allow model_, i.e. it allows you to perform certain actions such as read, write, or delete.
 You can have multiple roles assigned to you for a single resource, in which you inherit permissions from both roles.

 You can apply Azure RBAC to an individual, group, and other special identity types, such as service principals and managed identities.
 These identity types are used by applications and services to automate access to Azure resources.

+Azure has some built-in roles:

+* Contributor: manage apps but cannot change access to them
+* Operator: read, enable, and disable apps but cannot edit or update them.

 ### Describe the functionality and usage of resource locks